 How we prepare for emergencies

-Emergencies come in many forms, such as large scale transport accidents, major fires or explosions, terrorist attacks, severe weather flooding or significant disease outbreaks.
+Emergencies come in many forms including large scale transport accidents, major fires or explosions, terrorist attacks, severe weather flooding or significant disease outbreaks such as Covid-19.
 Thankfully, they are the exception rather than the norm.

-However, when emergencies do happen they bring about significant challenges and require coordinated effort and planned and practised response arrangements to meet those challenges.
+However, when emergencies do happen they bring about significant challenges and require a coordinated effort and planned and practiced response arrangements to meet those challenges.

 All NHS organisations need to be prepared for, and able to respond to, unforeseen emergencies and incidents.
-Following the government’s reforms of the health service in April 2013, a programme of work within the NHS referred to as emergency preparedness, resilience and response (EPRR).
+The programme of work within the NHS is referred to as emergency preparedness, resilience and response (EPRR).

-The changes to the NHS have meant new arrangements for health EPRR, with local commissioning organisations having responsibility for oversight of the emergency preparedness of the healthcare providers (hospital trusts, community healthcare trusts, mental health trusts) they fund.
-Other changes include the Health Protection Agency becoming part of Public Health England and Directors of Public Health transferring to local authorities.
+The arrangements for EPRR within health is that local commissioning organisations have responsibility for oversight of the emergency preparedness of the healthcare providers (including hospital trusts, community healthcare trusts and mental health trusts) they fund.

-To be ready for emergencies, NHS organisations, including Clinical Commissioning Groups (CCGs), develop plans and train and exercise relevant staff in those plans.
+To be ready for emergencies, NHS organisations, including CCGs have a 24/7 on call system, develop plans and train and exercise relevant staff in those plans.

 Further information and resources relating to emergency preparedness can be found by following the links below:

-- Cold weather – advice on the NHS Choices website
+- Cold weather – advice on the NHS website

-- Getting ready for winter – information from the Met Office
+- Seasonal advice – information from the Met Office

-- Heatwave – advice on the NHS Choices website
+- Heatwave – advice on the NHS website

 - Met Office – severe weather warnings